College Scorecard

 Overview & Impact

-OVERVIEWCollege Scorecard is a federal tool helping students, parents, and counselors compare higher education institutions.
-When I joined the project, the platform served millions but suffered from usability issues that prevented users from accessing vital data and features on the website.
-The client at the Department of Education tasked my team at RTI International with conducting user research to identify areas of improvement and redesigning the website.
+THE CHALLENGECollege Scorecard is a federal tool serving over 12 million annual users: students, parents, and counselors making critical higher education decisions.
+When I joined the project, the platform suffered from fundamental usability issues that prevented users from accessing vital comparison data and features.

 The Process